 Description of the Program

-The department and its affiliates currently houses 9 linear accelerators from two different vendors, 4 CT simulators, 2 HDR afterloaders, 4 types of major treatment planning systems (Eclipse, iPlan, GammaPlan, and Pinnacle), as well as fully networked Aria and Mosaic information management systems.
-The Radiation Physics Division has wide array radiation detection and measurement equipment for acceptance testing, commissioning, special radiation dosimetry, and on-going quality assurance checks.
+The department and its affiliates currently houses 12 linear accelerators from two major vendors, 1 GammaKnife, 1 CyberKnife, 5 CT simulators, 3 HDR afterloaders, 5 different types of major treatment planning systems (Eclipse, Monaco, iPlan, GammaPlan, and MultiPlan), as well as fully networked Aria and Mosaic information management systems.
+The Radiation Physics Division has a wide array radiation detection and measurement equipment for acceptance testing, commissioning, special radiation dosimetry and on-going quality assurance checks.

 No. of Applicants

 No. of Graduates